shivambajaj08/shivambajaj08.github.io/_pages/about.md

 # Recent news

+__04/11/2025:__ Our paper titled, "Competitive Perimeter Defense in Linear Environments" has been accepted for publication by Theoretical Computer Science

+__04/08/2025:__ Our paper titled, "Time-Optimal Trajectory of a Dubins Vehicle with a Controllable Laser" has been accepted for publication by IEEE Transactions on Automatic Control (IEEE-TAC)

 __04/01/2025:__ Presented a poster at the 2025 CERIAS Annual Cybersecurity Symposium at Purdue University

 __10/20/2024:__ Our paper titled, "Rationality of Learning Algorithms in Normal-Form Games" has been accepted for publication by IEEE Control Systems Letters (IEEE-LCSS)